peterchijioke/lendsqr-fp-news/README.md

 # lendsqr-fp-news
- FP News is a simple news application
+ FP News is a simple news application built using react-native;

 ## Table of Contents